OBDS-Training/Help/content/en/docs/data-management/backup/index.md

 should be saved in a script or notebook that is backed up with the analysis code (see above, [Analysis code](#analysis-code)).

+### Shared files

+Sometimes, large files re-used across many projects (e.g., reference genome sequences and annotations, some publicly available data sets) are downloaded by system administrators and stored in a shared location accessible by all users of the CCB cluster.

+Those shared resources should not be backed up by individual users.

 ## How often should data be backed up?

 Data should be backed up at an interval determined by how often the data changes,